GTDev87/fantasy_football_picker/README.md

 # fantasy_football_picker
 Tests different algorithms for picking a fantasy football team.
-Code can be run from main.py and settings can be changed in config.py.
+Written in Python27.

 Simulates snake style drafts.
 Number of teams, roster type, and available players can be modified.

+Code can be run from tests.py